nikhilash6/Ideogram-Json-Captioner/README.md

 - Edit Ideogram JSON fields for high-level description, style, background, elements, rendered text, bounding boxes, and color palettes.
 - Draw, move, resize, remove, and numerically edit bounding boxes.
-- Resize selected boxes from corners or edges.
-- Color-code object boxes on the canvas and in the element list.
+- Color-coded object boxes on the canvas and in the element list.
-- Click repeatedly through overlapping boxes at the same point.
 - Maintain a separate editable original caption file, such as `.txt` or `.original`, while saving structured JSON separately.
 - Copy the current image into an `edit` subfolder for later Photoshop work.
 - Sort the image list by name, modified date, missing structured captions, or missing original captions.
 - Autosave edits and save manually with the Save button.
+- It does not yet support running a model to caption or recaption automatically.
+This may be added later.

 ## Install

+The easiest way to install and use it Ideogram-JSON-Captioner in Windows is to grab the .exe from the releases section.
+Alternatively,

 ```powershell
 python -m venv .venv